shakyShane/laravel4-backbone-marionette/readme.md

-##Laravel 4, Backbone & Marionette Boilerplate
+##Laravel 4, Backbone, Marionette, Jasmine, Karma & Sass Boilerplate

 This boilerplate sets up the front-end stuff for a Backbone App, follow this guide and pretty soon you'll be up and running.